Misrepresentation

 Assume, for example, that a car salesperson in a private transaction misrepresents the car’s number of miles.
 The value, which appears to a prospective buyer to be an important aspect of the vehicle, is actually untrue and is cleverly misrepresented.
 The customer accepts the offer and pays a high price on the car, but later finds that it includes much more wear and tear than represented.
 The customer can file a complaint against the dealer.

-In high stake situations, an event of default by a lender amounts to misrepresentation, such as in a credit agreement.
+In high-stakes situations, an event of default by a lender amounts to misrepresentation, such as in a credit agreement.
 Termination of merger and acquisition deals can also be initiated on the grounds of misrepresentation, and the party responsible may be required to pay a breakup fee to the aggrieved party.

 Types of Misrepresentations